NETspace-GIT/Udacity_DSN/project1/README.md

 # AirBNB
-Udacity - Data Scientist Nanodegree

-Link to the blog post can be find at: [Project 01 - Write a Data Science Blog Post](https://github.com/NETspace-GIT/Udacity_DSN/blob/main/project1/Seattle_Airbnb_Analysis.ipynb)
+Udacity - Data Scientist Nanodegree [Project 01 - Write a Data Science Blog Post] A Blogpost talking about the results can be fount at the [Blogpost](https://github.com/NETspace-GIT/Udacity_DSN/blob/main/project1/BlogPost.ipynb)

 The objective of this project is to write a data science blog post on Medium.
 We have investigated and analysed the bookings on Airbnb platform on the city of Seattle(WA).
 The dataset can be found at: